INSIGHT-Orban to use Hungary central bank in battle for growth

 In the short term this could drive down yields but the measure could easily backfire if markets perceive it as monetary financing - under which a central bank effectively prints money to fund government spending.

 So far the bank has used this tool only to ease market turbulence, the last time being during the 2008 crisis.
 "We see no disturbances on the fixed income market, hence no need to cure it," said Concorde Securities analyst Janos Samu.

 One of the four dovish rate setters, Ferenc Gerhardt, has kept open this possibility.
 "It's not the National Bank of Hungary's task to intervene in the fixed income market and the need for this has not strengthened.
 But the possibility is there," he told the daily Magyar Nemzet last month.

 Other ideas that came up in Hungarian media are a reduction in foreign currency reserves, and limiting funds that commercial banks can hold in two-week bills, the main tool the central bank uses to drain extra liquidity from interbank markets.
-Rumors of the bills idea pushed the forint to a five-month low versus the euro in late December, even though central bankers denied it.
+Rumours of the bills idea pushed the forint to a five-month low versus the euro in late December, even though central bankers denied it.

 Analysts have warned that if banks' access to the bills were limited - in the hope that they would boost lending instead - they could opt to buy government bonds or move cash abroad, creating the risk of capital flight.

 A relatively small reduction in the central bank's foreign currency reserves, which stood at 33.9 billion euros at the end of 2012, is conceivable through financing expiring debt from forint issues and then converting these funds at the bank.